 Normally, this arrangement doesn't cause any problems.
 But occasionally, if you start to clench or grind your teeth at night, the jaw joints become unequally loaded.
 The joint that is seated back in its socket will tolerate a high load being put through it by the jaw muscles.
 But the joint that is slightly out of position will start to suffer.
 You will start to get a pain in that joint.
 You will have "TMJ"!

 Now, what if you get a bite dental splint made, to wear at night?
 What does this change?
-The main changes will be a reduction in the clenching forces - you can read about this at Outstanding Migraine Remedy: How To Stop Attacks In Your Sleep.
+The main changes will be a reduction in the clenching forces - you can read about this at Does TMJ Cause Headaches?
+Learn How To Prevent Attacks In Your Sleep.